Shivang0/ducatuscore/packages/bitcore-node/src/modules/modules.md

 // package.json

   "dependencies": {
-    "bitcore-lib-cash": "^8.3.4",
+    "ducatuscore-lib-cash": "^8.3.4",
-    "bitcore-p2p-cash": "^8.3.4"
+    "ducatuscore-p2p-cash": "^8.3.4"
   }

 ```

-We could add this module by adding `bitcore-node-bch` to the modules array in bitcore.config.json
+We could add this module by adding `ducatuscore-node-bch` to the modules array in ducatuscore.config.json

 ```
-    modules: ['./bitcoin', 'bitcore-node-bch'],
+    modules: ['./bitcoin', 'ducatuscore-node-bch'],
 ```